Privacy at Scale: Introducing the PrivaSeer Corpus of Web Privacy Policies: Abstract

 \section{Abstract}

-Organisations disclose their privacy practices by posting privacy policies on their website.
-Even though users often care about their digital privacy, they often don't read privacy policies since they require a significant investment in time and effort.
-Although natural language processing can help in privacy policy understanding, there has been a lack of large scale privacy policy corpora that could be used to analyse, understand, and simplify privacy policies.
-Thus, we create PrivaSeer, a corpus of over one million English language website privacy policies, which is significantly larger than any previously available corpus.
-We design a corpus creation pipeline which consists of crawling the web followed by filtering documents using language detection, document classification, duplicate and near-duplication removal, and content extraction.
-We investigate the composition of the corpus and show results from readability tests, document similarity, keyphrase extraction, and explored the corpus through topic modeling.
+Organisations disclose their privacy practices by posting privacy policies on their websites.
+Even though internet users often care about their digital privacy, they usually do not read privacy policies, since understanding them requires a significant investment of time and effort.
+Natural language processing has been used to create experimental tools to interpret privacy policies, but there has been a lack of large privacy policy corpora to facilitate the creation of large-scale semi-supervised and unsupervised models to interpret and simplify privacy policies.
+Thus, we present the PrivaSeer Corpus of 1,005,380 English language website privacy policies collected from the web.
+The number of unique websites represented in PrivaSeer is about ten times larger than the next largest public collection of web privacy policies, and it surpasses the aggregate of unique websites represented in all other publicly available privacy policy corpora combined.
+We describe a corpus creation pipeline with stages that include a web crawler, language detection, document classification, duplicate and near-duplicate removal, and content extraction.
+We employ an unsupervised topic modelling approach to investigate the contents of policy documents in the corpus and discuss the distribution of topics in privacy policies at web scale.
+We further investigate the relationship between privacy policy domain PageRanks and text features of the privacy policies.
+Finally, we use the corpus to pretrain PrivBERT, a transformer-based privacy policy language model, and obtain state of the art results on the data practice classification and question answering tasks.